 Coordinates: 37.847908, -119.405866, map

-Cathedral Peak was first scaled by John Muir back in 1869 and is still as spectacular today.
+Cathedral Peak was first scaled by John Muir in 1869 and is still as spectacular today.

 10. Vernal and Nevada Falls

-Take Mist Trail to gaze at this beautiful fall, but be sure you have hiking shoes on as the trail gets very slippery from all the mist.
-Just a bit further past Venal Fall is Nevada Fall.
-It is the closest waterfall to the Sierra Nevada mountain range.
+Take the Mist Trail to see this beautiful fall, but be sure you have hiking shoes since the trail gets very slippery from the mist.
+Just a bit further past Venal Fall is Nevada Fall, the closest waterfall to the Sierra Nevada mountain range.

 11. Olmsted Point